Abraham Krotoshinsky: Military service

 Krotoshinsky undertook initial training at Camp Upton, where he enjoyed his time in the Army.
 Shortly after his arrival in France, the 77th Division was sent to relieve the 42nd Division in the Lorraine, where the German Army sent up a welcome balloon which said "Goodbye, Forty-Second!
 Hello, Seventy-Seventh!.
-Shortly thereafter, the 77th was moved to near Château-Thierry, where it would part of the drive against Germany.
+Shortly thereafter, the 77th was moved to near Château-Thierry, where it would form part of the drive against Germany.
 Krotoshinsky passed a message, which led him to help rescue the trapped company.
 During this trip, he played dead and his hand was stepped on by a German officer.
 After the action he was awarded the Distinguished Service Cross by General John J. Pershing, the Commander-in-Chief of the American Expeditionary Forces (AEF).
 The citation for his DSC reads:

 After the war

 Krotoshinsky portrayed himself in the 1919 film, The Lost Battalion (1919).

 Krotoshinsky, with the help of Nathan Strauss, emigrated to Palestine, but found that he did not have the capital to farm successfully.
 He described himself as a Zionist.
 After his return to the United States, he was in some difficulty, but eventually, in 1927, was given by an executive order from President Calvin Coolidge a job with the United States Postal Service, where he served at the 221 East Thirty-Fourth Street Post-office until his death on 4 November 1953, at the age of 60.
 He was survived by three daughters, Mrs. Abigail Krotoshinsky (née Arkin) - a foster daughter, a brother Joseph, and, currently, has many descendants.